treasure-data/td-react-native-sdk/README.md

 TreasureData.disableCustomEvent();
 ```

-## Track app lifecycle events automatically
+## (Android only) Track app lifecycle events automatically
+This feature is only available in Android.
 App lifecycle event tracking is optional and not enable by default.
 You can track app lifecycle events automatically using:
 ```javascript
 TreasureData.enableAppLifecycleEvent();
 ```